houssaineamzil/MiniQuest-INDEV/README.md

 Over the course of their journey, the player will encounter a variety of non-player characters (NPCs).
 Interacting with these characters can lead to new quests, access to special items, or even companionship.
 Building relationships with NPCs can enhance the player's abilities in a variety of ways, and can also lead to new narrative possibilities.

+## Story and Characters
+### Plot
+The tranquility of our protagonist's life as a humble farmer is shattered when a devastating dragon attack razes the village, claiming the lives of loved ones and leaving destruction in its wake.
+Overcome with grief and anger, the protagonist vows to seek revenge against this monstrous adversary, setting them on a globe-trekking journey that will challenge their resolve, forge new friendships, and unveil truths that will shake them to their very core.

+Throughout the journey, the protagonist's choices will steer the narrative, influencing relationships with characters, altering the progression of major events, and even leading to different game endings.
+MiniQuest's story thus evolves as a deeply personal and interactive narrative that binds the protagonist's growth and experiences with the player's actions and decisions.

+### Characters
+The protagonist begins their journey as an everyday farmer, thrust into a hero's path by the hands of fate.
+As the player character, the protagonist's personality, abilities, and destiny are shaped by player choices and actions throughout the game.

+The primary antagonist of MiniQuest, this beast's unexpected attack on the protagonist's village sets the game's events into motion.
+The dragon's motives and origins are shrouded in mystery, providing a compelling focal point for the protagonist's quest for revenge.

+MiniQuest is enriched with a diverse cast of supporting characters, each with their own personalities, backgrounds, and roles within the story.
+From wise mentors and loyal allies to cunning adversaries and enigmatic strangers, these characters infuse the world with life and narrative depth.

+## Art and Sound
+### Visual Style
+The visual style of MiniQuest is reminiscent of classic 16-bit RPGs, offering a modern take on nostalgic aesthetics.
+The pixel art design, though simplistic, is rich in detail and character.
+Each environment, character, and object in the game is carefully crafted, adding depth and personality to the game world.

+## Sound
+The soundtrack, featuring orchestral arrangements with elements of folk and fantasy music, sets the emotional tone for the game.
+Each area has its own unique theme, helping to differentiate them and enhance the feeling of journeying through a vast, diverse world.

+Sound effects are crisp and satisfying, providing immediate feedback for the player's actions.
+The clashing of swords, the casting of spells, the chimes when a quest is completed - all these sounds contribute to making the game world feel tangible and responsive.

+The ambient sounds further enhance immersion, with the chirping of birds in the forests, the bustle of towns, or the eerie echoes in a dungeon.
+These sounds breathe life into the world, making it feel like a living, breathing entity.

+##Technical
+### Platforms
+MiniQuest is initially being designed for the Windows platform.
+This choice allows us to focus our resources and testing on creating the best possible experience for a large user base.
+As the game evolves, we will consider expanding to additional platforms based on player demand and feasibility.

+### Game Engine and Language
+MiniQuest is developed using the Pygame library, a set of Python modules designed for game creation.
+It provides the functionality required for game development, including graphics, sound, and input handling, making it an ideal choice for MiniQuest's development.

+We chose Python as our programming language due to its readability, simplicity, and vast standard library.
+Python is well-suited for quickly prototyping and iterating on game concepts, which aligns with our agile approach to game development.

+For designing our game's world, we are utilizing Tilemaps.
+This method allows us to create complex, grid-based environments efficiently and effectively.
+It's a widely used technique in 2D game development, particularly in creating RPGs like MiniQuest, and provides us the flexibility we need in creating diverse and engaging levels.

+### Timeline and Milestones
+##Pre-Production (June 2023)
+- Conceptualization and design of game's mechanics, story, characters, and art style.
+- Plan and design the project with class diagrams and specifications.
+-
+##Prototype Development (June 2023 - July 2023)
+- Develop a basic playable prototype featuring core gameplay mechanics, such as player movement, basic combat, and interaction with the game world.
+- Establish a solid foundation for the game's code, incorporating good software design practices and clean code principles.

+##Alpha Development (July 2023 - August 2023)
+- Develop the first complete version of the game, also known as the alpha version.
+- This version should include all major game systems and mechanics, basic art assets, and a significant portion of the game's content.
+- Continue playtesting and start to gather broader feedback on the game's design and balance.

+##Beta Development (August 2023 - September 2023)
+- Polish the game, fix bugs, and implement final assets, including art, sound, and music.
+- Optimize the game for the best performance.
+- Continue playtesting with a broader audience to find and fix as many bugs as possible.

+##Release (October 2023)
+- Launch the final version of the game.
+- Monitor for any immediate issues that need to be addressed.
+- Begin post-launch support, including fixing any additional bugs and potentially starting work on additional content or features based on player feedback.

+##Post-Release (October 2023 and beyond)
+- Monitor the game for bugs
+- Fix any issues that arise

 ## Prototype
 <p align="center">
   <img src="example.gif" alt="prototype1"/>